 As a business owner, there are probably many things you don’t have time to do yourself.
-One of those things may be keeping your accounts up to date with income tax payments and other expenses throughout the year.
+One of those things may be keeping your accounts up to date with income tax payments after you sign up for a savings account denver co and other expenses throughout the year.
 When you hire an accountant, however, there are many things they can help you with that you probably didn’t even know about; here are five accountant tips you can use today to save money and make your business more profitable.

 1) Don’t ignore tax